18 May From Student Entrepreneurship Week Ghana to Facebook F8

 Roberta Akoto (RA): I would say I was somewhat dragged into entrepreneurship by my co-founder, Baffour.
 I’ve always loved challenges and I’d say that I chose entrepreneurship after Baffour and I brainstormed through the challenges of fixing a payment system for a client.
 We saw a broader view of the challenge and were motivated to solve it.

-SFAN: Can you tell us about your experiences before starting your business?
+Tell us about your experiences before starting your business?

 BAB: After my first year of learning how to code on my own, I became a freelancer – building and designing corporate websites for startup companies and family friends.
 And all these happened in my first year of University.
 These experiences gave me the courage for the work we’re doing today.